cloudmesh-community/sp19-222-101/project-report/report.md

 :warning: This is in review

 :warning: I want a more in-depth discussion of the algorithm you discuss margins, distrubutions, hyper-planes but don't really tell me what or how these things are calculated.
 In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

-:wave: :heavy_check_mark: check how to seed a table and figure
+:wave::question: check how to seed a table and figure (I think we did this correctly?)

 :wave: math in text can be shown with ^ and _ for super and power scripts by putting in between money signs $ $.

 # Spam Analysis with Spamalot